-Partners on a heavy haul road project at Dry Fork Station, Wyoming, US, saved on material, shipping and assembly costs with our Super•Cor Arch and a combination of Vist-A-Wall and Steel Sheet Piling headwalls.
+Partners on a heavy haul road project at Dry Fork Station, Wyoming, US, saved on material, shipping and assembly costs with our Super•Cor Arch and a combination of MSE Wall and Steel Sheet Piling headwalls.

 Dry Fork Station is a 422-megawatt coal-power plant, owned by Basin Electric Power Cooperative and the Wyoming Municipal Power Agency.
 The heavy haul road required a stream crossing in a sensitive wetland area.

-The inlet side of the stream crossing was large, which made Vist-A-Walls more economical in both materials and construction for its headwall.
+The inlet side of the stream crossing was large, which made MSE Walls more economical in both materials and construction for its headwall.
 The outlet side was smaller, bringing it into a suitable scale for a sheet pile headwall.

 The design allowed for minimal impact on the stream and surrounding wetlands.

 The Ames Construction team leader commented that Super•Cor was the easiest crossing structure his crew had ever put together.